How do I obtain my GP medical records or the GP medical records of a deceased relative?

 In addition, the Fatal Accidents Act 1976 allows ‘dependants’ of the deceased to bring a claim if they meet the criteria in the Act and are considered dependent on the deceased.
 This includes a spouse, a civil partner, children of the deceased or children who were treated as children of the deceased, parents of the deceased etc.

 If you are not a Personal Representative of the deceased’s estate it becomes more difficult and you would have to explain to the record holder why you want copies of the deceased’s medical records and what you are concerned about in relation to the care that they received prior to their death.
 You may feel that there has been a contravention of the deceased’s rights under the Human Rights Act and you will have to set your concerns out in writing and send this to the record holder.
-You would have to show that you have a valid reason for requesting the record; you have a legitimate relationship to the deceased and that access to the medical records of the deceased is in the public interest.
+You would have to show that you have a valid reason for requesting the record; that you have a legitimate relationship with the deceased and that access to the medical records of the deceased is in the public interest.

 The deceased may have specifically asked that details relating to their illness are not disclosed to anyone and the record holder will have to consider this and the wishes of the deceased’s family.

 If you are requesting the deceased’s GP records you should initially write to the Practice Manager at the GP surgery and they can then let you know if they still hold the deceased’s records.
-When someone dies the GP surgery send the records to Primary Care Support England (PCSE) and if this has happened the Practice Manager should be about to provide you with the address so that you can write to PCSE directly for copies of the records.
+When someone dies the GP surgery sends the records to Primary Care Support England (PCSE) and if this has happened the Practice Manager should be about to provide you with the address so that you can write to PCSE directly for copies of the records.

 If you are requesting the deceased’s hospital records you should be able to find the contact details for the person you need to write to on the NHS Trust’s website and you may be able to email the department directly.